peterzieba/5Vpld/README.md

 * Replacing large quantities of various TTL/CMOS Logic Gates

 This is a "Choose your own adventure novel".
 Covered here are many approaches and tradeoffs:
-* Using WinCUPL (Erratic, unreliable)
+* <a href="#old-approach-wincupl-16v8-22v10-and-atf150x">Using WinCUPL (Erratic, unreliable)</a>
-* Using just the CUPL.EXE compiler from WinCUPL directly with some wrapper scripts here (5vcomp).
-Works in Windows/Linux. (recommended)
+* <a href="#https://github.com/peterzieba/5Vpld#5vcomp-the-cupl-compiler--your-favorite-text-editor-or-ide-16v8-22v10-and-atf150x">Using just the CUPL.EXE compiler from WinCUPL directly with some wrapper scripts here (5vcomp).
+Works in Windows/Linux. (recommended)</a>
 * Using Quartus (only for the CPLD.
 Works by first targeting a similar Altera CPLD and then using the POF2JED utility to convert.)
 Windows/Linux
 * Making your own fusemap / .JED file with nothing more than a datasheet and text editor.
 Maybe need some graph paper...
 * Experimental approaches with Yosys (Only for the CPLD parts.
 EDIF is fed into the Atmel fitter)